David Hanna (artist)

-William David Hanna (August 31, 1941 – January 13, 1981), known as David Hanna, was an American artist who produced drawings, paintings, and sculpture in graphite, watercolor, egg tempera, drybrush, bronze, and marble.
+William David Hanna (August 31, 1941 – January 13, 1981), known as David Hanna, was an American artist who produced paintings, prints, and sculpture in media that included oil, egg tempera, watercolor, drybrush, ink, graphite, Conté crayon, etching and bronze.
 Hanna lived and worked in Pittsburgh, Pennsylvania, and Bristol, Maine.
 His art predominantly focused on the structures, furnishings, and people of those regions.